pingidentity/pingidentity-devops-getting-started/docs/deployPdgPap.md

 ## Test the default use case

-The default use case does the following:
+The 'default' use case does the following:

-1. Proxies the PingDirectory Rest API using a mock access token validator.
+-  Proxies the PingDirectory Rest API using a mock access token validator.

-2. If the passed bearer token is valid, PDG-PAP allows it to be forwarded to PingDirectory.
+-  If the passed bearer token is valid, PDG-PAP allows it to be forwarded to PingDirectory.

-3. PingDirectory uses the `sub` field in the token along with the the URL path to look up and return a users data.
+-  PingDirectory uses the `sub` field in the token along with the the URL path to look up and return a users data.

-4. On the returned data, PDG-PAP accepts the response and allows it to be returned to the requestor.
+-  On the returned data, PDG-PAP accepts the response and allows it to be returned to the requestor.

 To test this use case: